richfelker/semitruck/README.md

 ## Project Status

-This form of the Semitruck (the "OG") has undergone some level of third party testing during private early-access beta for patrons, and should be reasonably easy to reproduce and get working from the BOM and build instructions included below.
-It should be considered "public beta" level at this point.
+The OG Semitruck has been in public beta since May of 2025.
+It was successfully operated on the original build of the M45 delta from 2023 to early 2025, and was successfuly reproduced during private beta.

+The Semitruck Prime has been operated on the original build of the M45 delta since March of 2025.
+It entered public beta in October of 2025.

-Another variant with a telescoping shaft, the "Semitruck Prime", is also in development and will be integrated in the future.
-It is not a replacement, but makes different tradeoffs that might make it more or less suitable for different machine configurations and scalings.
+The Prime does not supersede the OG, but makes different tradeoffs that might make it more or less suitable for different machine configurations and scalings.
 Both variants will be treated as first-class for the forseeable future.

 ## Prerequisites